l-io-n/AI-Resources/NovelAI/Lorebooks and Biases/Pocket Notes/README.md

   <br> (You can download this bias [here](https://github.com/l-io-n/AI-Resources/blob/main/NovelAI/Lorebooks%20and%20Biases/Better%20Said%20Words.bias) and optionally apply it to the Dialogue tool lorebook entry if you wish.)

+- Streamlined other biases and removed some bloat.

 - Brackets are now optional for commands.
 Should work just as well with or without.

 </sub>